nblumhardt/serilog-wiki/Developing-a-sink.md

 }
 ```
 ### Extensions for configuration
-A pattern often used when configuring a sink, is to provide an extension method class for the `LoggingConfiguration`.
+A pattern often used when configuring a sink, is to provide an extension method class for the `LoggerSinkConfiguration`.
 The following code illustrates this approach by exposing a `MySink` option when configuring Serilog.

 ```
 public static class MySinkExtensions